 The development of meth mouth eventually reaches a point of no return.
-Corroded and desecrated beyond repair, the teeth will decay all the way to the gum line, leaving useless deformed stumps where there used to be healthy, normal white teeth.
+Corroded and desecrated beyond repair, the teeth will decay all the way to the gum line, leaving useless deformed stumps where there used to be healthy, white teeth.
+Meth’s oral damage isn’t exclusively limited to just teeth, though.
 Gum disease is another result of meth addiction, and with gums no longer healthy enough to support teeth, some will break or fall out.
 Teeth, of course, don’t grow back, and they can’t be restored once meth mouth progresses too far.

 It Doesn’t End at Meth Mouth

 Meth teeth, diseased gums, and a dry mouth are the most easily identified symptoms of addiction, considering their profoundly disfiguring impact on the face (where we often look for first impressions).
 However, meth mouth is far from the worst side effect of meth addiction.
 Aside from the cosmetic detriments, methamphetamine as a substance derails people’s lives and leaves many feeling hopeless and destitute.
 In addition to the derailment mentioned above, it also has a tragic tendency to shorten those lives down to about five or seven years.

 Meth Addiction Recovery Is Possible with The Right Step